-The LHD, at its discretion, may send staff to preparedness conferences, preparedness meetings, trainings, or exercises to increase knowledge, skills and abilities to develop and maintain plans, conduct trainings and exercises and respond to public health threats and emergencies using a whole-community approach to preparedness management.
-(Examples include but are not limited to: National Preparedness Summit, Four Corners Emergency Management, Kansas Public Health Association.)
+The LHD, at its discretion, may send staff to preparedness conferences, preparedness meetings, trainings, or exercises to increase knowledge, skills, and abilities to develop and maintain plans, conduct trainings and exercises, and respond to public health threats and emergencies using a whole-community approach to preparedness management.
+(Examples include but are not limited to: National Preparedness Summit, Four Corners Emergency Management, Kansas Public Health Association, Governor's Public Health Conference.)

 Out-of-state conferences and training events must be pre-approved by the KDHE Preparedness Program.
 See guidance documents below for instructions on pre-approval and budget requirements.
-Each attendee must submit a summary report of the learned knowledge/skill and must include course name, attendee name and date attended.
+If billing for any portion of the attendance (to include salary) of a KDHE approved In-State or Out-Of-State event on the Financial Status Report (FSR) the event must be reported on the appropriate quarterly progress report.
+For Out-Of-State events, each attendee must upload in KGMS a summary report of the learned knowledge/skill and must include the course/event name, attendee first and last name and date(s) attended.